 Did You Know?

-In 1950 there were over 85 public pension funds in Wisconsin and most of them were poorly funded?
+- In 1950 there were more than 85 public pension funds in Wisconsin and most of them were poorly funded?

 Pension Actions History